Class LabeledIntTreeMap

 public it.unimi.dsi.fastutil.objects.ObjectSet<it.unimi.dsi.fastutil.objects.Object2IntMap.Entry<Label>> entrySet()

 The set of all entries of the map.
-The set can be a view of the map, so any modification of the map can be reflected on the returned entrySet.
+The set is a view of the map.
+A modification of the map is reflected on the entries of the returned set.

 Up to 1000 items in the map it is better to use this method instead of keySet() and get(Label) .